 Crack climbing is not the Acro's strong suit because of their aggressive downturn and almost hooked toe box.
 That said, there is not a model in this review with the amount of rubber on the toe box that the Acro wields.
 These shoes are almost entirely rubber on the front, which can provide extra friction and protection in cracks, but only if the shoes are sized appropriately.
 If they are sized to a performance fit, the Acro will probably be fairly uncomfortable in cracks.
-This is also true of similar models like the Mad Rock Lotus and the La Sportiva Solution.
-For a shoe that edges with ease and fits into splitters comfortably, try the Five Ten Anasazi LV, which received our Top Pick Award for Crack Climbing.

 Ease of Use

 The Velcro closure of the Acro makes them easy to get on and off.
-The Acro's have a unique tongue that is made of stretchy, breathable fabric which gives them a secure feel.
+The Acro's have a unique tongue that is made of stretchy, breathable fabric, which gives them a secure feel.
 This fabric got bunched up occasionally when sliding the shoes on.
-Fortunately, while this small detail detracts slightly from the overall ease of use of the Acro, it isn't a complete game changer.
+Fortunately, while this small detail detracts slightly from the overall ease of use of the Acro, it isn't a complete game-changer.

-For $154, the Acro is aptly priced.
+We felt like the Acro is aptly priced.
 They are a well-made, high-performance shoe that is designed for advanced climbing.
 The Acro is less expensive than many of the performance Sportiva models, and performs nearly as well, especially on steep terrain.
 For a specialty tool, the Acro is a reasonably priced option.

 The Butora Acro shined most noticeably on steep sport pitches and boulder problems.
-The fact that they come in both a narrow and a wide option give you the ability to fine-tune your fit.
+The fact that they come in both a narrow and a wide option gives you the ability to fine-tune your fit.
 With that in mind, remember that these shoes run small!
 So be sure to try them on or order a size or two up from your street shoe to get the proper fit.